-Tip, One-off Incomes - If the income is a one-off, only to be earned in a single year of the plan, use the same event as the income's Start Event and End Event.
+Tip - One-off Incomes: If the income is a one-off, only to be earned in a single year of the plan, use two events in the same year as the income's Start and End Events.

 How to add an event to the timeline on the fly, for use as an alternative start or end event for the income

 If you ever need to begin or end an income in a different year of the plan, events can be easily added to the timeline on the fly, as you enter or edit the income.